RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: RoCourseNet: End-to-End Robust Recourse Generation

-Algorithm~\ref{alg:metashift} layouts the \emph{VDS} algorithm which outputs the worst-case data shifts $\delta$, and the corresponding shifted model $\theta'_f$.
-Notably, VDS makes two design choices.
-First, it uniformly randomizes the data shift $\delta\sim \mathcal{U}(-\epsilon, + \epsilon)$ (Line~\ref{alg:line:init}), following practices of \citet{wong2019fast}.
-Uniform randomization is critical to the adversarial model performance as it increases the smoothness of the objective function, leading to improved convergence of gradient-based algorithms \citep{chen2022efficient}.
+Algorithm~\ref{alg:metashift} layouts the \emph{VDS} algorithm which outputs the worst-case data shift $\boldsymbol{\delta}^{*}$, and the corresponding shifted model $f(.;\theta'_{opt})$.
+VDS makes two design choices.
+First, it uniformly randomizes the data shift $\boldsymbol{\delta} \sim \mathcal{U}(-\epsilon, + \epsilon)$, where $\boldsymbol{\delta}=\{\delta_1, \ldots, \delta_N \}$ (Line~\ref{alg:line:init}), following practices of \citet{wong2019fast}.
+Uniform randomization is critical to adversarial model performance as it increases the smoothness of the objective function, leading to improved convergence of gradient-based algorithms \citep{chen2022efficient}.
 Then, we iteratively solve this bi-level optimization problem via $T$ outer attack steps.
-At each step, we first update the predictor $\theta_f^\prime$ using the shifted data $x + \delta$ via $K$ unrolling steps of gradient descent (Line \ref{alg:line:unrolling}).
-Next, similar to the fast sign gradient method (FSGM) \citep{goodfellow2014explaining}, we maximize the adversarial loss and project $\delta$ into the feasible region $\Delta$ (i.e., $l_{\infty}$ norm ball; Line~\ref{alg:line:meta-grad}-\ref{alg:line:proj}).
-Crucially, when calculating the gradient of adversarial loss (outer problem) with respect to data shift $\delta$ (Line~\ref{alg:line:meta-grad}), we look ahead the inner problem for a few forward steps and then back-propagate to the initial unrolling step.
-We do this because we use K unrolling steps of gradient descent, as opposed to full-blown gradient descent till convergence.
+At each step, we first update the predictor $f(.;\theta')$ using the shifted data $\mathbf{x} + \boldsymbol{\delta}$ via $K$ unrolling steps of gradient descent (Line \ref{alg:line:unrolling}).
+Next, similar to the fast sign gradient method (FSGM) \citep{goodfellow2014explaining}, we maximize the adversarial loss and project $\boldsymbol{\delta}$ into the feasible region $\Delta$ (i.e., $l_{\infty}$ norm ball; Line~\ref{alg:line:meta-grad}-\ref{alg:line:proj}).
+Crucially, when computing the gradient of adversarial loss (outer problem) w.r.t. data shift $\boldsymbol{\delta}$ (Line~\ref{alg:line:meta-grad}), we look ahead a few steps in the inner problem before back-propagating to the initial unrolling step.
+This approach stems from applying $K$ unrolling steps of gradient descent, as opposed to full-blown gradient descent utill convergence.
+Note that the gradient w.r.t. $\delta$ depends on $\theta(\delta)$, where $\theta(\delta)$ is a function derived from LINE \ref{alg:line:unrolling_start}-\ref{alg:line:unrolling_end}.

-In our experiment, we use $K=2$ unrolling steps (same as \citep{huang2020metapoison}) with the step size $\alpha = 2.5 \times \epsilon / T$ (based on \citep{madry2017towards}).
-The unrolling learning rate $\eta$ is the same in training RoCourseNet (see Appendix).